Compare · 5 min read

 Which is better for appraisers?

 Either floor plan works as input to PlanSnapper.
-Upload the image, trace the above-grade perimeter, set scale from a labeled dimension, and get ANSI-compliant GLA in under 2 minutes.
+Upload the image, trace the above-grade perimeter, set scale from a labeled dimension, and get ANSI-compliant GLA in minutes.

 The bottom line